ClickHouse/clickhouse-docs/docs/en/integrations/dbt/dbt-intro.md

 # ClickHouse and dbt

-dbt (data build tool) enables analytics engineers to transform data in their warehouses by simply writing select statements. dbt handles materializing these select statements into objects in the database in the form of tables and views - performing the T of ELT.
+dbt (data build tool) enables analytics engineers to transform data in their warehouses by simply writing select statements. dbt handles materializing these select statements into objects in the database in the form of tables and views - performing the T of [Extract Load and Transform (ELT)](https://en.wikipedia.org/wiki/Extract,_load,_transform).
 Users can create a model defined by a SELECT statement.

 Within dbt, these models can be cross-referenced and layered to allow the construction of higher-level concepts.
 The boilerplate SQL required to connect models is automatically generated.
 Furthermore, dbt identifies dependencies between models and ensures they are created in the appropriate order using a directed acyclic graph (DAG).